A Film Studies Approach

 “Thirty years ago, Claudia Gorbman pioneered placing film music within regular film theory.
 Now it once again seems necessary to apply a theoretical frame which allows music to be treated as a cinematic device and not as autonomous music.
 Here Emilio Audissino couples neoformalism and Meyer’s musicology into an analytical tool that highlights the interplay between film and music.
 This book is indispensable for every scholar who wants to analyze and understand film music.”

-Ann-Kristin Wallengren, Professor in Film Studies, Lund University, Sweden, and co-editor (with K. J. Donnelly) of Today’s Sounds for Yesterday’s Films: Making Music for Silent Cinema, 2016
+Ann-Kristin Wallengren, Professor in Film Studies, Lund University, Sweden, co-editor (with K. J. Donnelly) of Today’s Sounds for Yesterday’s Films: Making Music for Silent Cinema, 2016